udacity/self-driving-car/steering-models/evaluation/README.md

 ## Evaluation

-Downlaod the model from S3 and use the appropriate script to evaluate against a bag.
+Download the model from S3 and use the appropriate script to evaluate against a bag.

 ### Models available: